microverse-co/.github/profile/README.md

-# [Micro Verse Co]
+# MicroVerse Co

-Welcome to the [Micro Verse Co] GitHub organization!
+Welcome to the MicroVerse Co GitHub organization!
 This repository houses the codebase and documentation for building our platform with microservices.
 Please find below an overview of the repository structure.

 ## Repository Types